Wind Farms in

 Impact Statement (EIS).
 He also explained that BLM would be given the floor

-tonight, Great Basin Wind’s President Rich Hamilton would be here to provide technical
+tonight, Great Basin Wind’s President Rich Hamilton would be here to provide

-conclusion for questions and answers for the attending public.
+presentation’s conclusion for questions and answers for the attending public.

 Linda Kelly, Sierra Front Field Manager, gave a brief description of the split

-into two office of the BLM in
+into two office of the BLM in Carson City.
+Representing the BLM was also Ken

 Jane Peterson, Renewable Energy Project Manager, gave the following power point